indeedeng/iwf-idl/README.md

 * iwf-sdk.yaml is for SDKs
 * iwf-sdk.yaml is a subset of iwf.yaml.

-This is because iwf-server needs to be backward compatible but some of the old shema doesn't need in SDK anymore
+This is because iwf-server needs to be backward compatible but some of the old schema doesn't need in SDK anymore